Blue Dragon Children's Foundation: History

 In 2002, while working at Vietnam National University Hanoi, Michael Brosowski offered informal English lessons to a group of shoeshine boys.
 By early 2003, some of Brosowski's university students had joined him to help with the lessons and an informal arrangement quickly evolved into the more formal Foundation.

 In March 2004, Blue Dragon Children's Foundation was registered as an Incorporated Association in Australia and in November 2004, it was registered as an Independent Non-Government Organisation in Vietnam.

 Initially, the work of Blue Dragon focused on supporting street children on the streets of Hanoi.
 In 2005, Brosowski and law student Van Ta rescued a 13-year-old boy who had been trafficked to Ho Chi Minh City.
 Since 2005, rescuing victims of human trafficking has become a central part of the organisation's work.
 By January 2021, 1000 victims of human trafficking had been rescued.
-That figure reached over 1,700 people rescued by the end of 2024, Blue Dragon's 20th year.
+That figure reached over 1,700 people rescued by the end of 2024, Blue Dragon's 20th year, and 2000 rescued by the middle of 2026.

 In 2019, Australian Social Worker Skye Maconachie joined Brosowski as Co-CEO and in 2022, Brosowski moved into the role of "Founder and Strategic Director".
 Vi Do, one of the first children supported by Blue Dragon, was appointed Co-CEO with Maconachie in 2022.